timofeysie/Vincent/README.md

 ## The Seed

-The AngularJS Materal applications was used as a skeleton application.
+The AngularJS Material applications was used as a skeleton application.
 [AngularJS Material](http://angularjs.org/)
 It is comprised of a Side navigation area and a content area.
 The responsive layout changes to hide the user list, reveal the **menu** button.